themeddler/euler/readme.md

-These are my solutions to the Euler problems
+These are my solutions to the Euler problem.